Singapore Pro Wrestling

 Singapore Pro Wrestling, commonly shortened to SPW, is a professional wrestling promotion based in Singapore.
 It was the first modern professional wrestling promotion in Southeast Asia, and was founded by Andruew Tang (known as "The Statement" Andruew Tang in SPW), the first Singaporean professional wrestler, and Vadim Koryagin, in February 2012.
 The promotion also has a wrestling school, in which Andruew Tang is the head coach, and SPW wrestlers, Aiden Rex, Dr. Gore, Alexis Lee and Da Butcherman work as assistant coaches.
-SPW is best known for producing Dante Chen (known as "Trexxus/Kaiser Trexxus" during his time in SPW), the first wrestler from Southeast Asia to sign with WWE, making his debut on WWE NXT, on 22 September 2021.
+SPW is best known for producing Dante Chen (known as "Trexxus" during his time in SPW), the first wrestler from Southeast Asia to sign with WWE, making his debut on WWE NXT, on 22 September 2021.

 History

-Early years (2011-2014)
+Early years (2011–2014)

 In 2011, Andruew Tang, an aspiring Singaporean professional wrestler, would attend a talk by Vadim Koryagin, a Russian businessman and owner of Independent Wrestling Federation (IWF), a Russia-based promotion, established in 2002.
 Together the two would form the nation's first pro wrestling promotion, Singapore Pro Wrestling in February 2012.
 They would begin to train the first generation of Singaporean professional wrestlers, including Tang, who would become "The Statement" Andruew Tang, Singapore's first professional wrestler and Kaiser Trexxus, who would become the first Singaporean in the WWE, through Vadim's coaching and expertise.
 SPW faced difficulties in the beginning, with many people doubting the promotion, and believing that Singaporeans "were too small".
 In the beginning some of their wrestlers would appear in IWF shows, but later on they would host live shows in Singapore, beginning to gain an audience.
 SPW would develop more regular talent, including Dr. Gore and The Eurasian Dragon, and eventually Tang and Trexxus would become trainers, after honing their talents.
 In 2014, SPW would grow to a size that they were able to host international talent including Johnny Gargano and Sonjay Dutt.